 • The status of internal examiners is equal, irrespective of the campus on which they are based; where examination boards meet at the international campuses, these should normally be deemed as having the status of internal examination boards.

 • Staff across all campuses should have the opportunity to participate in the assessment process and in award recommendations (including participation in final examination boards), subject to the constraints of space and time; a normal expectation might be at least one representative from international campus internal examination boards at the final external board.
 Where this is not possible, the School must ensure that there is someone present who can fully represent the view of the examiners at the relevant campus.

 • Staff at the international campuses should have the opportunity to contribute fully and equally to the operation of quality assurance systems and process within their School.

 The senior management of the international campuses should be consulted regarding specific quality assurance arrangements at School level, and their agreement secured, in so far as they affect the functioning of those campuses.

 Where the same programmes and modules are offered on more than one campus, it is the responsibility of the Head of School which offers the programme to ensure that all modifications to this provision and the manner of its delivery are communicated and implemented across all campuses.

-The School Review process will review academic units at the international campuses as part of their home School.
+The Educational Enhancement and Assurance Review process will review academic units at the international campuses as part of their home School.
 Additional reviews may be conducted as a result of local requirements.
 Separate Campus reviews will be designed to focus on issues regarding context and environment rather than addressing the specific provision of individual academic units.

 Guidance on operational issues including setting up new units is published on the Overseas Campus workspace.
 The policy framework for quality assurance and its implementation is available here.